How We Got Here

 As my breast cancer treatment was wrapping up, I was still continuing my 6 month GI screening procedures from my FAP diagnosis.
 It was around this time that one of these procedures triggered a bout of pancreatitis.
 Now, I've had these here and there as a complication, managed with a short term liquid diet and pain medication.
 This time, however, and perhaps simply because my body was still recovering from breast cancer, things escalated.
 I was diagnosed with acute necrotizing pancreatitis and spent 3 weeks inpatient.
 My body just never felt the same after that.

 I was getting pain and pancreatitis outside of procedure complications, seemingly unprovoked about every 3 months with no real secondary diagnosis.
 I attempted to get a second opinion once, but was assured that my team was the best there is and if they didn't see something, all they could do was symptom manage without an additional diagnosis.
-I didn't push any further, and perhaps I should have.
+I didn't push any further, and in hindsight, I should have.
 This was my first big lesson in self-advocacy.
 You are not bothering your doctor when you are being persistent, and do not be afraid to be the squeaky wheel until you feel like you are being heard.
 The toll the chronic pancreatitis was taking on my body and mind is really most obvious to me in hindsight.

 Chapter 4: Don't Put it Off, and Sometimes Progress Isn't Linear, Take Pride in the Small Victories